Xilinx/Vitis_Libraries/database/README.md

 /cloned/path/database # This library, which contains L1, L2, etc.
 /cloned/path/utils # The Vitis Utility Library, which contains its L1.
 ```

+## Source Files and Application Development
+Vitis libraries are organized into L1, L2, and L3 folders, each relating to a different stage of application development.

+**L1** :
+      Makefiles and sources in L1 facilitate HLS based flow for quick checks.
+Tasks at this level include:

+* Check the functionality of an individual kernel (C-simulation)
+* Estimate resource usage, latency, etc. (Synthesis)
+* Run cycle accurate simulations (Co-simulation)
+* Package as IP and get final resource utilization/timing details (Export RTL)

+	**Note**:  Once RTL (or XO file after packaging IP) is generated, the Vivado flow is invoked for XCLBIN file generation if required.

+**L2** :
+       Makefiles and sources in L2 facilitate building XCLBIN file from various sources (HDL, HLS or XO files) of kernels with host code written in OpenCL/XRT framework targeting a device.
+This flow supports:

+* Software emulation to check the functionality
+* Hardware emulation to check RTL level simulation
+* Build and test on hardware

+**L3** :
+       Makefiles and sources in L3 demonstrate applications developed involving multiple kernels in pipeline.
+These Makefiles can be used for executing tasks, as with the L2 Makefiles.

 ## Running Test Cases